nurafintech/whitepapers/veChain/veChain.md

 PoA enables our vision of building green technologies and business on a scale never before witnessed on blockchain.
 Global, next generation markets will come to rely on the trustless and automated nature afforded by public blockchain.
 For example, carbon markets arising from the drive towards decarbonisation require these traits to enable trustless international collaboration.
 We foresee many novel and revolutionary applications and look forward to sharing our future works in these exciting new areas.

+It consisted of three major  components.
+Firstly, it introduced verifiable  randomness as part of the process to  select which authority node produces a  block, secondly it modified the block producing  process to make it next to impossible for VeChainThor to fork, and thirdly it sped up block finality on  VeChainThor which apparently increased its transactions per second.

 # What did VeChain foundation do recently
 <li>
 The VeChain foundation launched a one million grant program to encourage the adoption of VeChain enterprise nfts or enfts.